ebembi/steam-game-roler/README.md

 2. **Full Scan** (Nightly at 3 AM):
    - Scans all linked Steam accounts
    - Filters games by multiplayer/cooperative, playtime, and ownership
-   - Creates roles for qualifying games
+   - Creates roles for the top N games by owner count (configurable via `MAX_ROLES` setting)
    - Assigns roles to users who own those games
 3. **Daily Scan** (Once per day):
    - Checks for new games in linked libraries